 Trusting a third party with proprietary information poses an obvious risk: your chances of experiencing breaches or data theft are much higher if your chosen BPO does not have strict security protocols or extensive experience with protected data.
 And when outsourcing to a BPO that employs offshore workers, security can be a nonstarter -- especially for companies in the cyber, fintech, insurtech or medtech spaces.

 With many BPOs, employees might be working on several accounts, increasing the chance that they might lack cohesion or be less than committed to your organization's success.
 This can also result in challenges communicating with the BPO - an issue that can be even worse for small and mid-sized enterprises, as their BPO might naturally spend more time with higher-paying enterprise accounts.
 This type of account sharing can also exacerbate the remote culture issue mentioned above.

 If outsourcing would be helpful to your company, it's important to partner with the right provider.
 Any outsourcing takes significant front-end work, including training and communication as the work shifts from in-house to the BPO.
-If you aren’t confident that a traditional BPO is an ideal fit for your company, staffing agencies, RPOs (research process outsourcing), or even a managed service model can offer specialized, third-party help with slightly different approaches.
+If you aren’t confident that a traditional BPO is an ideal fit for your company, staffing agencies, RPOs (recruitment process outsourcing), or even a managed service model can offer specialized, third-party help with slightly different approaches.

 A New Way to Outsource

 Managed service models can offer a better way to outsource that combats all the downsides of a BPO while delivering all of the benefits.
 While they operate similarly to BPOs, there are typically key differences:

 - Culture and engagement are embedded into the outsourced team

 - Costs are lower and more transparent and predictable